 The Cost of Selling a House with a Realtor®: The Math Says It’s Worth It

-Note: A Realtor® is not exactly the same thing as a real estate agent.
+Note: A Realtor is not exactly the same thing as a real estate agent.
 A real estate agent is someone who’s been licensed by the state to help transact real estate.
-Not all real estate agents are Realtors®, but many are.
-A Realtor® is a member of the National Association of Realtors® and is almost always also a practicing real estate agent or broker.
+Not all real estate agents are Realtors, but many are.
+A Realtor is a member of the National Association of Realtors (NAR) and is almost always also a practicing real estate agent or broker.

-The cost of selling a house with a Realtor® is typically between 5% and 6% of the sales price of the home.
+The cost of selling a house with a Realtor is typically between 5% and 6% of the sales price of the home.
+In this example, if your Realtor charges a 5% commission on your home sale and the house sells for $200,000, the commission would total $10,000.
 The seller typically pays the commission, and the seller’s agent will then split the commission with the buyer’s agent.
-For example, if your Realtor® charges a 5% commission on your home sale and the house sells for $200,000, the commission would total $10,000.
+This is expected to change after the settlement terms of NAR’s landmark lawsuit take effect in mid-August, which will decouple the seller’s agent and the buyer’s agent commissions.

 The exact rate can vary depending on where you live and the scope of your home sale.
-Top Pennsylvania real estate agent Mariel Gniewoz-Weiss says most people don’t know about the variation in commission costs.
+Top Pennsylvania real estate agent Mariel Gniewoz-Weiss says most people are unaware of the variation in commission costs.

 What if my house doesn’t sell?